Jamesun875/Project5/README.md

 ## Seller.java
 - Reads two files; the store list and one contains all approved appointments
-- After the seller class is called, it will reads those two files and store them in two arraylists.
+- After the seller class is called, it will reads those two files and stores them in two arraylists.
-- The seller class is in charge of approving the appintment requests by reading a calender file and picking an appointment to send to a customer's approved appointment list and seller's owm appointment list.
+- Allows for approving appointment requests by reading a calender file and picking an appointment to send to a customer's approved appointment list and seller's own appointment list.
-- The seller can view the all the approved appointments of a store.Since each seller can open multiple stores, the seller class also opens stores by creating a new txt file for one store.
+- The seller can view all the approved appointments of a store.
+- Since each seller can open multiple stores, the seller class also opens stores by creating a new txt file for one store.

 *Seller file format: